Want to create an Opt-in page that converts more visitors into leads?

 Here's an example from SmartBlogger:

-So, eBooks, cheat sheets, and swipe files are great offers to consider!
+So, eBooks, cheat sheets, and swipe files are some great opt in offers to consider!

 Offering a workshop or replaying a webinar for free is sure to get some heads turned.